 Amy Lemley Recognized as 2017 Women in Business Honoree

-As published in The Wichita Business Journal, read the original article here.
+As published in The Wichita Business Journal, read the full article here.

 Amy Lemley is right at home in a place most people hope they never have to be — the courtroom.